 It allows seniors to maintain a level of independence while ensuring their safety and well-being.

-Average Cost of Assisted Living (2025)
+Average Cost of Assisted Living (2026 Update)

 | Region | Monthly Cost | Annual Cost |